MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 #### Zero rating

 A host might be assigned a zero rating if it doesn't meet conditions to receive a non-zero rating.
-To receive a non-zero rating, the following criterion are required:
+To receive a non-zero rating, the following criteria are required:

 - The host must have at least one hard disk with enough storage to hold the total hard disk space required by the virtual machine.
 With dynamic hard disks, the current hard disk size is used, not the maximum hard disk size.
 - The memory required for the virtual machine must be less than the current amount of memory available on the host.
 A host must also have sufficient memory available to start the virtual machine.